Logo of 9th EUROSHNET Conference "Digital and green innovations - Shaping the future of occupational safety and health"

 The session addresses the impact of climate change on occupational safety and health and examines which new approaches to worker protection are needed in response to environmental changes.
 It will also cover the REACH Regulation and chemicals which are banned due to their adverse effects on the climate and the resulting implications for industry practices.
 Experts will finally take the floor to explore innovations and safety measures in the green and digital sectors, focusing on how technological advancements can contribute to sustainable development and safety.

-Impact of climate change on OSHThomas Alexander
+13:30Implications of climate change on OSH and the need for international cooperationThomas Alexander

 Discussion: Navigating Tomorrow's Challenges: Innovations and safety in a green and digital world